weaversa/cryptol-course/labs/cryptol-overview/lab-xx-overview.md

 This may feel restrictive to those unfamiliar with strongly typed languages at first, but this is an important feature of Cryptol that allows for precise specifications to be built and powerful evaluation tools to be levied against Cryptol specifications.

 * `for ... next` loops -- Sequence comprehensions can be used to represent for loops from other languages.
-For exmample, consider the follow snippet of C code that sums up the numbers from 1 to 100:
+For example, consider the follow snippet of C code that sums up the numbers from 1 to 100:

 ```C
 s = 0